These easy steak fajitas are made with sirloin steak. Ready in about 30 minutes, they are wonderfully flavorful and surprisingly easy to make.

 Instructions

-- In a small bowl, mix together the seasoning ingredients.
-You can mix them in two separate bowls - half will season the veggies, and the second half will season the meat.
+- Mix the spices and divide them between two small bowls.
+Half will season the veggies, and the second half will season the meat.

 - Heat the oil in a large, deep skillet over medium-high heat.
 Add the bell peppers, onions, and half the spices.
 Cook, stirring often, until just tender, about 5 minutes.
 Remove the vegetables to a plate.